How to use /ticketing and how to set up channel permissions?

 This channel has __tickets__ enabled.

-1. If you have a question or a problem that needs solving, type /ticket to create a ticket.
+- If you have a question or a problem that needs solving, type

-3. If you need to provide additional details, that’s what description is for!
+title, ask the question, or state the problem. - If you need to provide additional details, that’s what

 Friendly tips: (not required, but they help to get the answer you’re looking for!)

-• Skip all unnecessary details (people often find it disappointing when a giant wall of the text leads to small and easy questions).
+titlesbrief (the perfect title is straight to the point - people love answering simple questions, so try to make it look simple). - Skip all unnecessary details (people often find it disappointing when a giant wall of the text leads to small and easy questions).

 And the most important one: **Don’t forget to thank the person for answering!** They didn’t have to, yet they chose to help you.
 Share kindness everywhere you can.

-Still confused?
-Type /guide Using /ticket for even more details.
+/guide Using /ticketfor even more details.

 If you want to change a few small details, here’s a raw text (with Discord-ready formatting):